Recoverability of Ancestral Recombination Graph Topologies: Discussion

 \section{Discussion}

 In this article, we have calculated the probability of recovering the tree or ARG topology under the coalescent with recombination, when the ARG topology is constrained to be in the shape of a galled tree.
 Galled trees have several attractive combinatorial and algorithmic properties that do not hold for general ARGs.
-For instance, there exists a polynomial time algorithm for reconstructing a parsimonious galled tree from sequencing data, if this is possible \parencite{wang01,gusfield04}; there is a concise necessary and sufficient condition for the sample to be consistent with a galled tree \parencite{songgalledtrees}; if a genealogy is in the shape of a galled tree, the sample can also be derived on a true tree (with no recombination) if at most one recurrent mutation per site is allowed \parencite[Theorem 8.12.1]{Gusfield08}.
 We have explicitly calculated the probability of an ARG being a galled tree, shedding light on how applicable these results might be in the analysis of real data.
 Our results indicate that genealogies in the form of galled trees are reasonably likely to be seen for $\rho < 1$ with moderate sample size.

 Our results can also shed light on some theoretical properties of genealogical reconstruction algorithms.
 While some recently developed methods can handle impressive quantities of sequencing data, they are based on heuristic methods, making it difficult to obtain theoretical insights into their performance.
-In particular, while tsinfer retains polytomies (i.e.\ nodes with more than two child lineages) where the order of coalescence events cannot be resolved unambiguously, many other algorithms resolve the order of events randomly.
+In particular, while tsinfer \citep{Kelleher19} retains polytomies (i.e.\ nodes with more than two child lineages) where the order of coalescence events cannot be resolved unambiguously, many other algorithms resolve the order of events randomly.
 Our results give a sense of how many such polytomies might be present in the history of a dataset, and how likely recombination events are to be detectable for a given value of evolutionary parameters.
 This provides an upper bound on how well genealogies can be reconstructed, even if the algorithm utilises all of the available sequencing data to the fullest extent.

 In the absence of recombination, our results demonstrate that allowing a small number of unresolved internal edges can greatly improve the probability of reconstructing the rest of the tree correctly.
 This suggests that, for certain values of the parameters, there are likely to be a relatively small number of edges in the genealogy which are not supported by mutations and could be placed at many plausible positions.